-Currently, self-supervised pre-training paradigms have nearly become the default configuration in the domains of natural language (NLP)~\cite{peters2018deep,devlin2018bert,bao2021beit} and computer vision (CV)~\cite{chen2020simple,he2020momentum,he2022masked}.
-Due to the unique property of time series, self-supervised learning for the time series pose particular challenges from those in CV and NLP.
-Hence, numerous efforts have been devoted to developing self-supervision methods for time series, in which the current works mainly obey two paradigms: reconstructive~\cite{wu2018random,devlin2018bert,brown2020language} and discriminative~\cite{kiyasseh2021clocs,shi2021self,sarkar2020self}.
-The idea of reconstructive methods try to recover the full input by the relies on autoencoders.
-E.g., TimeNet~\cite{malhotra2017timenet} first leverages an encoder to convert time series into low-dimensional vectors, followed by a decoder to reconstruct the original time series based on recurrent neural networks.
-Another representative reconstructive method is TST~\cite{zerveas2021transformer}, whose main idea is to recover these masked time series points by the denoising autoencoder based on the transformer architecture.
-Whereas, the reconstructive optimization is modeled at a point-wise level, leading to very expensive computation consumption and limited generalizability~\cite{eldele2021time}.
 In contrast, less computation consumption is required in discriminative methods~\cite{eldele2021time}, whose main solution is pulling positive examples together while pushing negative examples away~\cite{lan2022intra}.
 A common underlying theme among these methods is that they all learn representations with data augmentation strategies~\cite{tian2020makes}, followed by maximizing the similarity of positive examples using a siamese network architecture.
 The key efforts are devoted to solving the trivial constant solutions~\cite{he2020momentum} via various negative sampling strategies.
-For instance in T-Loss~\cite{franceschi2019unsupervised}, time-based negative sampling with triple loss is utilized, simultaneously.
-TNC~\cite{tonekaboni2021unsupervised} leverages local smoothness of time series signal to treat sub-series neighborhoods as positive examples while regarding non-neighbor regions as negative instances.
+For instance, in T-Loss~\cite{franceschi2019unsupervised}, time-based negative sampling with triple loss is utilized simultaneously.
+TNC~\cite{tonekaboni2021unsupervised} leverages the local smoothness of time series signals to treat sub-series neighborhoods as positive examples while regarding non-neighbor regions as negative instances.
 TS-TCC~\cite{eldele2021time} uses both point-level and instance-level contrasting optimization objectives to align the corresponding representations.
 The distinct characteristic of TS2Vec~\cite{yue2022ts2vec} is hierarchically performing contrasting optimization across multiple scales.
-Moreover, the assumption of consistency between time and frequency domain is used in~\cite{zhang2022self}.
-To sum up, the objective of these contrastive learning methods is trying to learn features that are invariant to distortions of various augmented inputs ~\cite{kong2022understanding,bardes2021vicreg}.
-However, not only the data augmentation strategy requires many inductive biases but also the invariance assumption is not always existed.
+Moreover, the assumption of consistency between the time and frequency domains is used in~\cite{zhang2022self}.
+However, not only does the data augmentation strategy require many inductive biases, but the invariance assumption also does not always hold.